Southern First Nations Secretariat

 History

-1995 - Following negotiations with the province (Ottawa), SFNS successfully launched the Indigenous Education Coalition to deliver second level education services to member communities as well as some AIAI (Association of Iroquois and Allied Indians) First Nations.
+• In 1995, after negotiations with the province (Ottawa), SFNS successfully supported the establishment of the Indigenous Education Coalition to provide secondary education services to member communities and certain AIAI (Association of Iroquois and Allied Indians) First Nations.

-1996 - SFNS coordinated the emergence of the Nimkee NupiGawagan Healing Centre and by 2000 the centre was located at the Chippewas of the Thames First Nation.
+• In 1996, SFNS facilitated the creation of the Nimkee NupiGawagan Healing Centre, which, by 2000, was located on the Chippewas of the Thames First Nation.

-By December, SFNS assumed responsibility for an Aboriginal Human Resources Regionalized Bilateral Agreement with Canada.
+• By December 1996, SFNS had assumed responsibility for an Aboriginal Human Resources Regionalized Bilateral Agreement with Canada.

-1998 - An Economic Renewal Secretariat was formed and in the same year, SFNS assumed responsibility for the Ontario Aboriginal Economic Development Partnership program with the Ontario Native Affairs Secretariat.
+• In 1998, an Economic Renewal Secretariat was established, and in the same year, SFNS took responsibility for the Ontario Aboriginal Economic Development Partnership program with the Ontario Native Affairs Secretariat.

 Picture